Bolton: Transport

 Bolton is well served by the local road network and national routes.
 The A6, a major north–south trunk road, passes to the west through Hunger Hill and Westhoughton.

 The A666 dual carriageway, is a spur to and from the M61 motorway through the town centre to Astley Bridge, Egerton, Darwen and Blackburn.
 The M61 has three dedicated junctions serving the borough.

 A network of local buses coordinated by Transport for Greater Manchester serves the Bolton district and beyond; bus operators include Go North West and Diamond North West, both under the TfGM branding of Bee Network.
-Bolton is also served by the National Express coach network.
-The bus station on Moor Lane was scheduled to be replaced by a new interchange in the town centre next to the railway station by the end of 2014, at a cost of £48 million.
+Bolton is also served by National Express Coaches.
+Bolton bus station on Moor Lane was scheduled to be replaced by a new interchange in the town centre next to the railway station by the end of 2014, at a cost of £48 million.

 Bolton Interchange is managed by Northern; the railway station is part of a town centre transport interchange with services to Manchester, Wigan, Southport, Kirkby, Blackburn, Preston, Blackpool, Barrow in Furness, Windermere, Glasgow, Edinburgh and intermediate stations operated by Northern and TransPennine Express.

 Education

 Bolton School, a private day school, was founded on a site next to the parish church in 1524 as a grammar school for boys; it merged around 1656 with a free grammar school (Lever's grammar) that had been founded shortly after 1641.
 In 1898, it moved to its present site in Chorley New Road, and in 1913 merged with Bolton Girls' Day School.
 In 1855 the Bolton Church Institute was founded by Canon James Slade near to the parish church.
 The school became Canon Slade School, which has since relocated to Bradshaw.
 The town's other secondary schools include Bolton St Catherine's Academy, Ladybridge High School, Rivington and Blackrod High School, Sharples School, Smithills School, Thornleigh Salesian College, and University Collegiate School.
 Bolton College provides further education from sites throughout the borough.
 Bolton Sixth Form College comprises the Town Centre Campus and Farnworth Campus.
 The Bolton TIC (Technical Innovation Centre), opened in 2006, supports local schools by providing additional technical training.
-The University of Bolton, formerly the Bolton Institute of Higher Education, gained university status in 2005.
+The University of Greater Manchester, formerly the Bolton University, gained university status in 2005.